iknowjason/PurpleCloud/README.md

 ```$ python3 azure.py --endpoint 1```

 **Description:**
 This will generate a single Windows 10 Endpoint and generate a random, unique password with a default local Administrator account named 'RTCAdmin'.
-This generates four terraform files - main.tf, network.tf, nsg.tf, and win10-1.tf.
+This generates four terraform files:
+- **main.tf:** Terraform file with resource group and location.
+- ** network.tf:** Terraform file with VNet and subnets.
+- **nsg.tf:** Terraform file with Network Security Groups.
+- **win10-1.tf:** Terraform file with Windows 10 Pro configuration.

 ## Usage Example:  Build a Domain Controller with Forest and Users + Windows Domain Join

 ```$ python3 azure.py --domain_controller --ad_domain rtcfingroup.com --admin Administrator --password MyPassword012345 --ad_users 500 --endpoints 2  --domain_join```

 **Description:**
 This will create a Domain Controller in dc.tf and install AD DS with forest name of rtcfingroup.com.
 This will create a custom local administrator account and password with 500 domain users.
 The domain users will be written to ad_users.csv and will have the password specified in --password.
 Note that domain join is disabled by default for Windows 10 Pro but the ```domain_join``` parameter enables it for all Windows 10 Pro created.
+This will also create two Windows 10 Pro terraform files (win10-1.tf, win10-2.tf) as well as a terraform file for the Domain Controller (dc.tf).

 ## Usage Example:  Build a Hunting ELK server and automatically export sysmon winlog beat logs

 ```$ python3 azure.py --helk --endpoint 1```

 **Description:**
 This will add a Hunting ELK server with one Windows 10 Endpoint.
 The winlogbeat agent will be installed on Windows 10 Pro and the logs will be sent to the HELK server.
 Velociraptor will be installed on the HELK server and the Velociraptor agent on Windows 10 Pro.
 The endpoint will automatically register to the Velociraptor server running on HELK.
+This will create a terraform file for the HELK server (helk.tf)

 ## Full Usage and Other Details for Advanced Usage:  Azure.py
 ```--resource_group <rg_name>```:  Name of the Azure resource group to automatically create  (Default:  PurpleCloud)